realworldocaml/book/en/foreign-function-interface.md

 ```

 This example is more complicated than ncurses for a couple of reasons.
 We need
-to allocate some memory to store a `time_t` value, and pass that memory into
+to allocate some external memory to store a `time_t` value, and pass that
-the `time` library call to obtain the current timezone.
-This `time_t` is then
+memory into the `time` library call to obtain the current timezone.
+This
-passed to the `localtime` library call, which returns a pointer to the `struct
+`time_t` value is passed to the `localtime` library call, which then returns a
-tm`.
+pointer to the `struct tm`.

-The `time_t`, and most other standard POSIX types, are already provided by the `Ffi.PosixTypes` module.
+The `time_t` and many other standard POSIX types are already provided by the
-Let's start by defining the OCaml mapping to `struct tm`:
+`Ffi.PosixTypes` module.
+Let's start by defining the OCaml mapping to
+`struct tm`:

 ```ocaml
 open Ffi.C